Optimal Kinematic Synthesis and Prototype Development of Knee Exoskeleton: Prototype Development

 \section{Prototype Development}

 The prototype of Linear Actuator based Knee joint Exoskeleton (LAKE) has been developed.
-In this work, the micro-controller used is Arduino UNO as shown in figure \ref{hr}.
-The Arduino UNO is an open-source electronics platform based on easy-to-use hardware and software.The primary purpose of the Arduino UNO is to facilitate the development of digital devices and interactive objects that can sense and control objects in the physical world.
+In this work, the micro-controller used is Arduino UNO, as shown in Fig \ref{hr}.

-This Arduino works on 5V power supply.
-The power supply has been provided by Laptop.
-To control the Linear actuator, the motor driver L298N has been used.
-Motor drivers are crucial components in the field of electronics, particularly in robotics and automation.
-They serve as the intermediary between microcontrollers (such as Arduino boards) and motors, enabling the control of motor direction and speed.
+The power supply has been provided by laptop.
+To control the linear actuator, the motor driver L298N has been used.
 This is important because microcontrollers often cannot supply the necessary current to drive motors directly.
 Motor drivers amplify the control signals from the microcontroller to provide the appropriate power to the motors.The author used L298N motor driver because of its high current capability, as the L298N can drive motors with up to 2A of current per channel, accommodating a broad range of motor types and sizes.
 The module operates over a wide voltage range, handling motor supply voltages from 5V to 35V, which adds to its adaptability in various projects.
 Speed control is another critical feature of the L298N, achieved through pulse-width modulation (PWM).
 By varying the duty cycle of the PWM signal applied to the enable pins (ENA and ENB), users can finely adjust motor speeds.
-The module also includes thermal protection to prevent damage from overheating, a crucial aspect for maintaining reliability and longevity in demanding applications.
-Additionally, the L298N is designed for easy integration with straightforward onboard terminals and connectors, simplifying connections to motors and power supplies.
-The power supply is given from adaptor which convert 220V AC into 12V 2A DC, which is suitable output for our motor driver.